amousavigourabi/easy-avro/README.md

 ## Contribute

-If you want to contribute code to the repository, please fork it and submit a pull request explaining the contribution, linking to an issue whenever possible.
+If you want to contribute code to the project, please fork the repository and submit a pull request explaining the contribution, linking to an issue whenever possible.
 Please do not forget to include tests.

 To ensure a consistent codebase, Checkstyle, Spotless, and PMD are used.
-To run both these linters and the test suite, you can run the Maven verify lifecycle phase.
+To run both these linters and the test suite, you can run the Maven verify lifecycle phase as `mvn clean verify`.
+To apply the suggestions from Spotless, you can run the `apply` goal Spotless provides as `mvn spotless:apply`.